Manjil-sharma/Microsoft-Azure-Fundamentals/README.md

 Azure Functions supports a variety of programming languages, including C#, JavaScript, Python, and Java, and provides pre-built templates and integrations with other Azure services to simplify development.
 Functions can be deployed and scaled independently, allowing developers to focus on building and deploying specific functions as needed.<br>

+## Azure Batch

+Azure Batch is a service provided by Microsoft Azure that enables developers and IT professionals to run large-scale batch computing jobs in the cloud.
+With Azure Batch, users can easily schedule, run, and manage large-scale parallel and high-performance computing (HPC) workloads, such as simulations, data processing, rendering, and machine learning tasks.<br>

+Azure Batch provides a simple interface for users to submit jobs and manage compute resources, and it automatically scales the compute resources up or down as needed to meet the demand of the workload.
+Users can also choose to use pre-configured VMs or bring their own VM images to customize the computing environment to their specific needs.<br>